Samantha-norrie/CSC_513_PROJECTS/README.md

 ### [Bloch Ball (tangible user interface project)](https://github.com/Samantha-norrie/BLOCH_BALL_CSC_513)

 The Bloch Ball takes the Bloch sphere, a popular visualization in quantum computing, and turns it into an input device.
-Users select two states on the Bloch ball and receives the quantum gates needed to travel between them
+Users select two states on the Bloch ball and receives the quantum gates needed to travel between them.